theo-brown/jetto2torax/README.md

 # jetto2torax

-## Tools for converting JETTO configuration files to TORAX configuration dicts

-This project is a work in progress.
+*Tools for creating TORAX simulations from JETTO files*

+### Functionality

+1. `jetto2torax.config`: turn files from a JETTO run template into a TORAX config dictionary.
+2. `jetto2torax.jz_to_jdotB`: convert a JETTO current density to a TORAX current density.